How Qubole Improves Computing Efficiency¶

 In addition to auto-scaling itself, Qubole services have built-in intelligence to make auto-scaling more effective, as described below.
 In some cases, these additional capabilities are available only for certain cluster types; see Auto-scaling in Qubole Clusters for details.

 - Spot-based auto-scaling (AWS only).
-Qubole can use AWS Spot nodes for auto-scaling cluster nodes (nodes that do not form part of the cluster core, which consists of the Master Node and the nodes that comprise the Minimum Slave Count).
+Qubole can use AWS Spot nodes for auto-scaling cluster nodes (nodes that do not form part of the cluster core, which consists of the Master Node and the nodes that comprise the Minimum Worker Nodes).
 Spot nodes are described in detail in the next section.

 - Spot rebalancing (AWS only).
 Sometimes there are large spikes in the price of Spot instances, and in these cases Qubole can fall back to using On-Demand nodes.
 When that happens, Qubole will re-evaluate the Spot market at the node’s billing boundary and swap in Spot nodes once the price drops; this is called Spot Rebalancing.